KaplanLab/KMDHierarchicalClustering/README.md

-# KMD hierarchical clustering
+# KMD clustering
-Clustering method based on hierarchical agglomerative clustering with KMD linkage
+A clustering method based on hierarchical clustering using KMD linkage, KMD silhouette and outlier-aware partitioning

- ## Requirments
+ ## Requirements
-Python: versions 3.6.5 and 3.7.
+Python: tested on versions 3.6.5 and 3.7.
 We don't expect this to work with Python 2.x

 Python Dependencies:
 ```